-- The approved PD Plan and PD Agreement shall be the zoning text for the planned development district, and any subsequent development approval or permit shall comply with the approved PD Plan and PD Agreement, except that minor deviations shall be allowed in accordance with subsection h below. - 2.
-Before any land development permit or building permit is issued for land within the approved planned development, the property owner or authorized agent shall:
+- 1. The approved PD Plan and PD Agreement shall be the zoning text for the planned development district, and any subsequent development approval or permit shall comply with the approved PD Plan and PD Agreement, except that minor deviations shall be allowed in accordance with subsection h below. - 2.
+Before any land development permit or building permit is issued for land within the approved planned development, the property owner or authorized agent shall: - (a) Record the PD Plan and PD Agreement, and any deed restrictions or restrictive covenants required by the Agreement, in the office of the Register of Deeds; - (b) Submit copies of the recorded PD Plan and PD Agreement to the Planning Director; and - (c) Complete the posting of any bonds or other sureties as required by the Agreement.61 g.

-61 This carries forward Sec.
-26-52(e)(1) of the current LDC.

-- (a) Record the PD Plan and PD Agreement, and any deed restrictions or restrictive covenants required by the Agreement, in the office of the Register of Deeds; - (b) Submit copies of the recorded PD Plan and PD Agreement to the Planning Director; and - (c) Complete the posting of any bonds or other sureties as required by the Agreement.62 g.
 Major Changes h.
 Minor Deviations